hadi-tghl/projectSort/README.md

-This a sorting algorithms that gets user inputs and sortes from smallest to the highest value.
+﻿This a sorting algorithms that gets user inputs and sorts from smallest to the highest value.

-This project is under it's development, it's need a testing algorithm to be complete.
+User guide:

+    • The purpose of this project is to teach us how to independently create programs in Java.
+    • This program contains java class files for sorting user input and the Main class.
+    • By downloading the two Main.java and Sorter.java files, you could run the program on your any machine, Windows/Linux/Mac without any problems.
+Just make sure you have the JDK installed on your machine Ex running:
+        ◦ $ javac Main.java // This is for compiling the java file.
+        ◦ $ java Main 76 11 -55 2 16 -21 7 88
+        ◦ Output should be like this  => -55 -21 2 7 11 16 76 88